nacitar/nx/README.md

 Configuring Jenkins
 ===================
-Jenkins support currently only works for building on linux, and requires bash, sed, git, svn, and the github plugin for Jenkins.
+Jenkins support currently only works for building on linux, and requires bash, sed, git, svn, wine, and the github plugin for Jenkins.
+Wine is required specifically because the windows builds of this library are intended to function under wine, and as such jenkins builds windows binaries and executes their test cases under wine.

 - Github Project